Tax Time: Does An RV Qualify for Tax Deductions? (Updated for 2020)

 What About After the Trump Tax Bill?

 The Tax Cuts and Jobs Act was a major tax reform bill passed in December 2017.
-A lot of tax consequences from that bill are still being figured out and regulations are still being written which will affect how RVs are treated under the tax code.
+There were a lot of major tax consequences from that law that affect you.

 New Standard Deduction

-And as you pay the loan down and pay less interest every year, you’ll drop below the standard deductions.
+And as you pay the loan down and pay less interest every year, you’ll drop below the standard deductions unless you have additional deductions that you can itemize.

 New Dollar Limitation on Home Mortgages

-In 2017, the home mortgage interest deduction is for the first $1 million in indebtedness on the first and second homes.
+In 2017, the home mortgage interest deduction was for the first $1 million in indebtedness on the first and second homes.
 Under the new tax bill, this has been changed to $750,000.

 Fifth Wheels, Travel Trailers, and Towables